 Miyazaki, as with many auteurs, also writes many of his films or develops the screenplays in order to have a greater level of control over the story elements and what he expects of the finished product.
 Miyazaki’s films have a shared style in terms of character and background design.
 The character designs are generally developed by Miyazaki himself before being given to his animators.

 The background process is a combination of individual watercolor painted backgrounds and some use of CGI for scenes that may require extra detail of certain movement.

 Miyazaki prefers to work using traditional 2D animation methods where each frame is drawn individually and this allows for smooth movement and a vast range of expressions in comparison to many Japanese animations that rely on still frames for background characters.

 His films follow the general rules of cinema including specific camera moves and establishing shots to enable audiences to understand each section of the film and creating a greater sense of realism and attachment to the characters.

-Miyazaki’s films all show his personal stamp in relation to story and themes.
-This combined with his overall visual style help us to label him an auteur of the field.
+Miyazaki’s films all show his personal stamp in relation to the story and themes.
+This combined with his overall visual style helps us to label him an auteur of the field.
 As noted before, it is difficult to apply the theory to an animator, but it is clear that, throughout his work, he has been able to maintain creative control and produce work that reflects his personal sensibilities and creative expectations.